davidly/dns/README.md

         -s         Show network connection statistics
     reads from and appends to dns_entries.txt to map IP addresses to dns names

+Build using mr.bat, which invokes .net 6.0 to generate dns.exe

 Sample usage:

 C:\Users\david\OneDrive\dns>dns -i:104.98.114.24